freebattie/ARtQuestServer/APIDOCUMENTATION.md

     "quest": 1, // quest id
     "size": 10, // total items to collect
     "collected": [1, 2], // ids of the collected items
-    "reward": "rewardimage" // filename for the quest reward }
+}

 ```